KevinLiebergen/kevinliebergen.github.io/content/post/jnic_25_best_paper/index.md

 ---
-title: Our article `(Work-in-progress) Measuring Data Pollution in Cryptocurrency Abuse Reporting Services` has been accepted and won the best Work-in-progress paper at JNIC 2025 ✅
+title: Our article "(Work-in-progress) Measuring Data Pollution in Cryptocurrency Abuse Reporting Services" has been accepted and won the best Work-in-progress paper at JNIC 2025 ✅
 date: 2025-06-05
 #math: true
 #authors: